mlightning3/ThirdEye/README.md

 Installing
 ==========

-Note that if you are going to use this on Kit Kat, the built in web view does not support the streaming format.
-To get around this, the app launches a web browser when you go to view the stream, giving you the normal web-view from the server. *As such, support for Kit Kat may be dropped eventually*

 Currently the only way to install the app is to sideload it.
 Either you need to build the app from source, or you grab a finished apk from app/releases